aaronparker/fslogix/docs/redirectionsxml.md

-# FSLogix Profile Containers Redirections"
+# FSLogix Profile Containers Redirections

 A list of folder redirections for use with FSLogix Profile Containers and a method for generating the list in the expected XML format.
 See [Controlling the Content of the Profile Container](https://docs.fslogix.com/display/20170529/Controlling+the+Content+of+the+Profile+Container) for more details.